LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 ### Running Systemd inside a container

+There are hard-line arguments for and against running Systemd inside containers.
+The situation was summarised quite nicely in a [blog post](https://developers.redhat.com/blog/2016/09/13/running-systemd-in-a-non-privileged-container) written by Dan Walsh (RedHat) in 2016.

+I'm not going to go into details around the debate here, but in short:
+- the Docker community seems to disagree with some of Systemd's design and/or the idea that it's ever correct to use Systemd inside a container ("containers should do one thing")
+- there are reasons to want a proper init system as PID 1 (hence the inception of simple init systems like [tini](https://github.com/krallin/tini))
+- there are reasons to want the init system to be Systemd (e.g. to manage a long-running process such as a web server or simulate a larger system inside a container)

+This section goes into detail about the technical side of getting Systemd running inside containers.

+#### Introducing the problem

 Inside a Docker/Podman container the `/sys/fs/cgroup` mount is automatically set up (presumably by the container runtime).
 As explained above, this may represent the full host's cgroups or be a sub-hierarchy corresponding to the container's cgroups depending on the `--cgroupns` option and the cgroups version.
 This may be in contrast to the host, where I believe the init system is responsible for creating the cgroup mounts.